All Episodes

 It's just completely ridiculous.

-What happened to civil discourse?
+What happens to school discourse?

-Have you gotten anyone in Mount Holyoke to say I'm with you, Cassie, or you're doing the right thing, or I'll support you or defend you, or have you gotten any kind of help for the administration or other students?
+Have you gotten anyone in Mount Holyoke to say, I'm with you, Cassie, or you're doing the right thing, or I'll support you or defend you?

-And students are actually now trying to lobby the president's office to get the the article taken down because apparently it gives a platform for bigotry.
+And students are actually now trying to lobby the president's office to get the article taken down because apparently it gives a platform for bigotry.

 Really?